Student Wellbeing and Pastoral Care

 Where additional support may be needed our Student Services team on each campus can call on a range of functions, including school psychologists.
 We also work with visiting Occupational Therapists and Speech Therapists, who can help advise parents if their child may have an issue that would beneift from early intervention.

 A structured review of each Upper Kinder child's progress also helps assess if extra time is needed in a play environment prior to commencing school.

 Social skills are taught explicitly as well as modelled to help children navigate the complexities of relationships.

-Gandel Besen House / Fink Karp Ivany Campus - and Smorgon Family Primary School - Years 4 to 6
+Gandel Besen House, Fink Karp Ivany Campus and Smorgon Family Primary School

-As children grow and become more aware of their own development, be it in the class or in the playground, support may be required in a myriad of ways.
+As children grow and become more aware of their own development, be it in the class or in the playground, support may be required in myriad ways.